 Creative director of Independent Opera at Sadler’s Wells, Natalie Murray Beale was a BBC Performing Arts Fellow #32onestowatch in 2015 and was selected in the same year by the Dallas Opera for their inaugural institute for Women Conductors.

-Murray Beale has performed as Guest Conductor with the Beethoven Orchester Bonn, the Royal Liverpool Philharmonic, Malta Philharmonic, the London Symphony Chorus, Orquestra Sinfónica Portuguesa, the Chamber Orchestra of London and the City of London Sinfonia.
-She has also worked with the orchestra of the Teatro Comunale di Bologna, Luxembourg Philharmonic, the Royal Swedish Opera, Bergen Philharmonic and the Philharmonia Orchestra.
-Murray Beale has conducted operas for the Royal Opera House, Mumbai, Croatian National Theatre, Zagreb, Theater Bonn, the Royal College of Music, contemporary opera group Tête-â-tête, Opera Holland Park and Spitalfields Music Festival, London.
+Murray Beale has performed as Guest Conductor with the Philharmonia Orchestra, BBC Concert Orchestra, Royal Northern Sinfonia, Orchestre National du Capitole de Toulouse, the Beethoven Orchester Bonn, Royal Liverpool Philharmonic, Malta Philharmonic, Presidential Orchestra of Turkey, Orquestra Sinfónica Portuguesa and the Chamber Orchestra of London.
+She has also worked with the orchestra of the Teatro Comunale di Bologna, Luxembourg Philharmonic, the Royal Swedish Opera and the Bergen Philharmonic.
+Murray Beale has conducted operas for the Royal Opera House, Mumbai, Croatian National Theatre, Theater Bonn, contemporary music group Tête-â-tête, Opera Holland Park and Spitalfields Music Festival.

 Her accolades include a 2012 Royal Philharmonic Society Award for the new opera We Are Shadows and a BAFTA nomination, music category, for the video game score Alien:Isolation.